seonkyuKim/remove_useless_prodrule/readme.md

 In order to make it simple, I do not care lambda productions and unit productions.

 Let G = (V, T, S, P) be CFG, where V = {S, A, B, C} and T = {a, b}.
-(You can change these variables and symbols) Take production rules from user input and return production rules after removing useless productions.
+(You can change these variables and symbols) Take production rules from user input and print production rules after removing useless productions.

 ## Language